jjjustyn/git-recipes/README.md

 # git-recipes
-a test website for theodinproject
+a test website for theodinproject to demonstrate knowledge of basic html and git principles